vivrana/fb-fs-coding-challenge-ui/README.md

 You should use the components from the `grommet` library to implement your interface.
 There are already plenty of examples in the starter code.
 See [this documentation](https://v2.grommet.io/components) to use other components.

-Use the [react-query](https://tanstack.com/query/latest/docs/react/overview) library to make API calls.
+Use the `fetch` API to make calls to your service.
 We already have an example for retrieving points balances as previously mentioned.
 You can find this in the `api` subdirectory of `src`.